Catholic Boy Scouts of Ireland: History

 Scouting in Ireland traces its roots to 1908 and the founding of the Scout Association of Ireland.
 As it was then part of the United Kingdom, and later the British Commonwealth, the SAI was affiliated to its British counterpart, the Scout Association, sharing a common Chief Scout in Robert Baden-Powell.

 In 1925 and 1926, Father Ernest Farrell, a curate in Greystones, County Wicklow began working with a youth programme loosely modelled on the Scout method.
 Under the pen-name "Sagart", he wrote a series of articles in Our Boys, a magazine published by the Christian Brothers, advocating the formation of an official Catholic Scout organisation.
 This initial group, while more in line with the methods of the Boys' Brigade was viewed as an effective means of imprinting a Catholic ethos on the young men of Ireland.
 Father Farrell's brother, Father Tom Farrell, a curate in the Pro-Cathedral gave this fledgeling association the backing of the church and its resources.
 In 1927 the Catholic Boy Scouts of Ireland was officially founded, with a constitution drawn up and a headquarters from which the association could be organised, clothed and supplied.

 At an early stage John O'Neill, a motor works proprietor and former member of Seanad Éireann who had been associated with Fr.
 Ernest's Greystones venture, became Chief Scout.
 A "national committee", the forerunner of the National Executive Board, was set up.
 Fr.
 Tom kept up constant contact with the hierarchy of the Catholic Church, and with the Dominicans, Franciscans, Carmelites, Passionists, Jesuits, Capuchins and other religious houses, all of which sponsored CBSI troops in Dublin at a very early period.

 Scouts assisted during the 1929 Catholic Emancipation Celebrations in Dublin, directing traffic and treating injured people.
 They also assisted during the 1932 Eucharistic Congress Celebrations.
 1,500 Scouts came to a general camp in Terenure for the week.
 Some five hundred Scouts assisted in the preparations for the arrival of the Cardinal Legate, for his reception at the Pro-Cathedral and at the garden party held in Blackrock College.
-Stewarding was undertaken by teams of Scouts at the mass meeting in the Phoenix Park, and first-aid posts were also manned by trained Scouts.
+Stewarding was undertaken by teams of Scouts at the mass meeting in the Phoenix Park, and first-aid posts were also staffed by trained Scouts.
 On the final Sunday 400 Scouts acted as guards at the High Altar in the Park and at O'Connell Bridge.